 But Dee is not unsympathetic to her sister.
 As she leaves, she encourages Maggie to get away and tells her that it is a whole new world out there—a world that Dee has discovered through education and exposure.

 Dee gets a bad rap from the beginning.

-Since he reader is set up to dislike her and be suspicious of her because of Mama, some careful reading and analysis reveals what is good about Dee.
+Since the reader is set up to dislike her and be suspicious of her because of Mama, some careful reading and analysis reveal what is good about Dee.

-While Dee initially shook the dust off her feet and refused all the pieces of home, her education, something blacks and women couldn't previously get, has allowed her to understand the importance of her southern heritage and its place in black history.
+While Dee initially shook the dust off her feet and refused all the pieces of home, her education—something Black people and women in general couldn't previously get—has allowed her to understand the importance of her southern heritage and its place in Black history.